Representations and Warranties and Why They Matter

 Disclose, Disclose, Disclose

-The simplest and safest path for both buyer and seller is to disclose everything.
-Yes; the buyer needs to make disclosures about their ability to buy, own and operate the business just as they expect the seller to do the same.
+The simplest and safest path for both buyer and seller is to disclose all relevant information.
+Yes, the buyer needs to make disclosures about their ability to buy, own and operate the business just as they expect the seller to do the same.

-If the sale of a business becomes difficult or highly charged, a lack of disclosure about a representation or warranty can be the trigger for all the frustration to flow into a law suit.
-This then creates the situation neither the buyer nor seller truly want which is a loss of time, loss of control and a loss of money.
+Suppose the sale of a business becomes complex or contentious.
+In that case, a lack of disclosure about a representation or warranty can be the trigger that escalates all the frustration into a lawsuit.
+This then creates a situation that neither the buyer nor the seller truly wants, resulting in a loss of time, control, and money.

-Once again, this article is not designed to provide legal advice.
-Its purpose is to remind buyers and sellers that their time and money are their most important assets; so make wise decisions on how it is spent.
+Once again, the purpose of this article is not to provide legal advice.
+Its purpose is to remind buyers and sellers that their time and money are their most valuable assets, so they should make wise decisions on how they are spent.

-If you would like more information about selling a business, buying a business, buying a franchise or a related service such as valuing a business, please visit my webpage Services and choose from the drop down menu the information you would like.
+If you would like more information about selling a business, buying a business, buying a franchise, or a related service such as valuing a business, please visit my webpage, Services, and choose the information you need from the drop-down menu.

-For more immediate help, you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.
+For more immediate assistance, you are welcome to send an email to Andrew Rogerson or call me at 916 570-2674.